Irfankhan257/FirstAngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

+## For LOGIN

+you can access the db.json to check the email and passwords saved under 'signup' or you can just create your own account and go WILD.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.